 Professor David Stupples specialises in research and development of networked electronic and radio systems.
 For a number of years he undertook research in military surveillance systems at the Royal Signal and Radar Establishment at Malvern in the UK, followed by satellite surveillance and systems research for the UK Government.
 He then spent three years developing secure communications and signals processing for surveillance satellites and air defence systems for Hughes Aircraft Corporation in the US.
 In his early career, Dr David Stupples was employed in radar and communications systems development by the Royal Air Force.
 Later, he was a senior partner with PA Consulting Group where he was responsible for the company's consultancy work on the design, build and operation large-scale surveillance networks for world-wide clients.

 - PhD Systems Engineering, City, University of London, United Kingdom, 1996

-MSc Computer Science & Signal processing, Aston University, 1979
+- MSc Computer Science & Signal Processing, Aston University, United Kingdom, 1979

 - BSc Electrical & Electronic Engineering, RAF, United Kingdom, 1972